Calibration Pin Size Calculator for Laser Micrometers

 Gauge Advisor Tool

-Calibration Pin Selector
+Laser Micrometer Calibration Pin Selector

-Note: This method uses at least two pins, ensuring no pin is more than 4× larger than the next.
+Recommended pins are typically precision calibration standards selected to match the micrometer and product range.
+This method uses at least two pins and ensures no pin is more than 4× larger than the next.
 The 4× spacing is a recommended maximum between adjacent pins.
-You can always choose a tighter set (such as 1.5x or 2x), especially near your target OD, for greater confidence and traceability.
-There is no ISO or ASTM standard that defines any specific spacing requirement for calibration pin selection.
+You can always choose a tighter set, such as 1.5× or 2×, especially near your target OD, for greater confidence and traceability.

-Enter either inches or millimeters
+Enter either inches or millimeters.

-Enter either inches or millimeters
+Enter either inches or millimeters.

 How to Use: